Antônio Britto: Early political career

-Known through the television media and author of a book on the last days of Tancredo, he was invited by Ulysses Guimarães to join the Brazilian Democratic Movement (PMDB), to which party he threw himself candidate federal deputy elections 1986, being elected with one of the largest votes in the state (and reelected in 1990).
+Known through the television media and author of a book on the last days of Tancredo, he was invited by Ulysses Guimarães to join the Brazilian Democratic Movement (PMDB).
+To this party, he threw himself as a candidate in the federal deputy elections of 1986, being elected with one of the largest votes in the state (and reelected in 1990).

 In the Chamber of Deputies of Brazil, he served in the preparation of the 1988 Constitution and was Chairman of the Committee on Science and Technology, Communication and Computing in the 1990-91 biennium.
-In 1988 he was appointed as the PMDB candidate for mayor of Porto Alegre, but despite the initial favoritism, faded and finished fourth in the election, which was won by Olivio Dutra (Workers Party, PT).
+In 1988, he was appointed as the PMDB candidate for mayor of Porto Alegre, but despite the initial favoritism, he faded and finished fourth in the election, which was won by Olivio Dutra (Workers Party, PT).

-In 1992, he was invited by President Itamar Franco to take the folder of the Social Welfare.
-In the presidential decision to upgrade the salaries of retirees, he was then very beneficial, which leveraged the national popularity and put him as one of the probable successors of Itamar own elections in 1994.
-However, before the government preferred to seek their own state, guiding the support of the PMDB's presidential candidacy to the local Fernando Henrique Cardoso (Social Democratic Party, PSDB), in contrast to the official party candidate, Orestes Quercia.
+In 1992, he was invited by President Itamar Franco to take the position of the Social Welfare.
+In the presidential decision to upgrade the salaries of retirees, he was very beneficial, which leveraged the national popularity and put him as one of the probable successors of Itamar's own elections in 1994.
+However, before the government preferred to seek its own state, guiding the support of the PMDB's presidential candidacy to the local Fernando Henrique Cardoso (Social Democratic Party, PSDB), in contrast to the official party candidate, Orestes Quercia.

-In the first round of elections, he won 49.2% of the valid votes, against 34.7% of its main competitor, Dutra.
+In the first round of elections, he won 49.2% of the valid votes, against 34.7% of his main competitor, Dutra.
 In the second round, getting support from the Progressive Party (PPR) and part of the Democratic Labour Party (PDT) (then governor of Alceu Collares), he obtained 52.2% of the votes against 47.8% for Olivio.
 The polarization PMDB/PT in Rio Grande do Sul was repeated in the elections of 1998 and 2002.

-In 2016, Antonio Britto didn't take part in the voting concerning the impeachment of then president Dilma Rousseff.
-However, deputy Antonio Luiz Paranhos Ribeiro Leite de Brito, better known as Antônio Brito (PSD/BA), namesake of the former governor, participated in the vote.
+In 2016, Antonio Britto didn't take part in the voting concerning the impeachment of then-president Dilma Rousseff.